ven8462/iCooK/README.md

     - `forms.py`: Flask forms to handle user input.
     - `__init__.py`: Marks the 'app' directory as a Python package.
     - `models.py`: Defines database models.
-    - `routes.py`: Defines Flask routes and views.
+    - `routes.py`: Defines Flask routes and their logic
   - **Configuration and Main Application File:**
     - `config.py`: Holds configuration settings for the Flask application.
     - `icook.py`: Main application module for the Flask application.
 Sets up Flask and provides utility for Flask shell.